The Huntington Long- and Short-Term Fellowships

 Applications are submitted online and include:

-- Project description not to exceed 1,500 words, and consisting of two parts: description of the project and its significance (approx. 1,000 words); description of the specific Huntington materials to be consulted and an outline of the plan of work for the fellowship period (approx. 500 words).
+• Project description consisting of three parts: description of the project and its significance (approximately 1,000 words); description of the specific Huntington materials to be consulted; and an outline of the plan of work for the fellowship period.
 Applicants for travel grants/exchange fellowships should describe the materials to be consulted abroad.
-Document should be single-spaced, 11 pt. font (approx. three pages).
-Footnotes will be included in the word count.
-The project description will be considered by a panel of scholars from a variety of humanities disciplines and should be written for non-specialists.
+The project description will be considered by a panel of scholars from a variety of humanities disciplines and should be written for nonspecialists.

-- Letters of recommendation: TWO Letters for short-term fellowships and travel grants/exchange fellowships; TWO letters for long-term fellowships.
-You will be unable to submit your application unless all of your recommenders have uploaded their letters by the deadline.
+• Letters of recommendation: TWO letters for short-term fellowships and travel grants/exchange fellowships; TWO letters for long-term fellowships.
 You will be notified by email when each letter has been submitted on your behalf.
 It is important that you tell your recommenders to submit their letters before the deadline.

-- We do not accept letters from your job dossier or from Interfolio Scholar Services.
-Letters of recommendation must be tailored to your individual application and speak to the relevance of The Huntington’s collections and why they are crucial to your project.
-The same applies to a travel grant application, in which you will indicate which materials in foreign archives you wish to consult and the relationship between the research to be conducted abroad and research that either has been (or will be) conducted on the basis of The Huntington’s collections.
+• We do not accept letters from your job dossier or from Interfolio Scholar Services.
+Letters of recommendation must be tailored to your individual application and speak to the relevance of The Huntington’s collections—if possible—and why they are crucial to your project.
+The same applies to a travel grant application, in which you will indicate which materials in foreign archives you wish to consult and the relationship between the research to be conducted abroad and research that either has been or will be conducted on the basis of The Huntington’s collections.

 It is advisable to begin your online application well before the application deadline.
 You may revise your application at any time until the deadline.
 For more information, see Fellowship FAQs.